unprofession-al/bpmon/docs/_source/content/docs/2_mainconfiguration.md

 In `default.store` we have two options:

 1. If you have an Influx database ready paste the connection string at `default.store.connection`.
-2. If you don't want to persist historical data right now set `default.store.get_last_status` to false
+2. If you don't want to persist historical data right now set `default.store.get_last_status` to false.
+Add `http://in.existent` at `default.store.connection`.

 ## Define an availability